 Everyday HR functions and operations also involve a lot of paperwork too.
 All of this takes time and energy away from more important added-value work.
 HR team members are too busy dealing with mundane tasks when they could be playing a more useful role in an organization.
 Current and new staff could be also doing a dozen other tasks that are more useful, but instead, they’re filling out forms and spending time on admin tasks.

-Instead, applying process automation solutions to onboarding and HR functions would save an enormous amount of time and for employees and HR team members.
+Instead, applying HR process automation solutions (for example, chatbots) to onboarding and HR functions would save an enormous amount of time and for employees and HR team members.
 Businesses, therefore, save money as staff time would be used more efficiently.